yellobyte/SoapESP32/README.md

 ```c
 -DUSE_ETHERNET
 ```
 Please note: Changes made to "build_opt.h" after a first build will not be detected by the Arduino IDE.
-Restarting the IDE will fix that.
+Rebuilding the whole project or restarting the IDE will fix that.

 #### Building with VSCode/PlatformIO: